 The Kāwhia water supply draws and treats water from springs in the community.

 Larger commercial or industrial water users pay for water based on the actual water consumed, measured by a water meter.
 Find out about our water rates here.

 We’ve now installed water meters across the Ōtorohanga Community and started charging on 1 July 2019.
 We sent four mock invoices to ratepayers to show how much the water will cost.
-This mock bill gave residents time before the real bills arrive to understand their household water use and how much bills might be.
-It gave the opportunity to lower water use and repair any leaks, before formal charging started.
+This mock bill gave residents time before the real bills arrive to understand their household water use and how much the bills might be.
+It gave the opportunity to lower water use and repair any leaks before formal charging started.

 People in Ōtorohanga connected to the town water supply have always paid for water.
 In the 2018/19 year, all households paid $380.15 plus GST per annum for water as part of their annual rates bill.
 This charge was removed from rates on 1 July 2019 and will be charged separately.
 It’s important to note that Councils, by law, are only allowed to recover the costs of collecting, treating, supplying, and disposing of water, Councils are not allowed to make a profit on water.

 Water will be charged quarterly and bills will be made up of two parts; a fixed network charge to help pay for infrastructure and a volumetric charge.
 The proposed fixed network charge of $100.00 plus GST is the same for each property in the Ōtorohanga Community.
 The proposed volumetric charge of $1.50 plus GST per cubic metre (one cubic metre is equal to 1000 litres) of water will vary depending on how much water you use.